Classification of Hoyle State Decay Branches in Active Target Time Projection Chamber using Neural Network: Introduction

-The Time Projection Chamber (TPC) \cite{Nyg1974, Mar1978}, equipped with long drift volume and position-sensitive electron multiplier readout, is a stand-alone device that can provide three-dimensional position information of charged particles.
-It utilizes the drift time together with the two-dimensional position information of the electrons, produced in the primary ionization of the gaseous molecules of the active medium by the passage of the particle to produce the three-dimensional position.
-In addition to wide usage in high energy physics experiments, eventually it has found application in low-energy nuclear physics experiments as well for measuring nuclear reaction cross-section.
-The relevant reaction kinematics can be studied by three-dimensional tracking of the reaction candidates (projectiles, ejectiles) using the same working principle of the TPC.
-However, the only change for these applications is implemented by opting the active gas medium as a target of the nuclear reaction.
-Thus, the device, known as Active Target Time Projection Chamber (AT-TPC) \cite{Ayyad2018}, can offer advantages to circumvent the issues related to the use of solid targets and elaborate detector arrangements.
-It may be further beneficial in evading the limitations of background, associated with the use of silicon detector arrays in measuring very low branching ratio, as pertinent to the exploration of the Hoyle state configuration.
+The Time Projection Chamber (TPC) \cite{Nyg1974, Mar1978}, equipped with a long drift volume and position-sensitive electron multiplier readout, is a stand-alone device that can provide three-dimensional (3D) position information of charged particles.
+It utilizes the drift time together with the two-dimensional (2D) position information of the electrons, produced in the primary ionization of the gaseous molecules of the active medium by the passage of the particle to produce the 3D position.
+In addition to wide usage in high-energy particle physics experiments, eventually it has found application in low-energy nuclear physics experiments as well for measuring nuclear scattering cross-sections.
+The relevant kinematics can be studied by 3D tracking of the scattering products using the same working principle of the TPC.
+However, the only change for these applications is implemented by opting the active gas medium as the target nucleus.
+Thus, the device, known as an Active Target Time Projection Chamber (AT-TPC) \cite{Ayyad2018}, can offer advantages to circumvent the issues related to the use of solid targets and elaborate detector arrangements.
+It may be further beneficial in evading the limitations of background, associated with the use of silicon detector arrays in measuring very low branching ratios, as pertinent to the exploration of the Hoyle state configuration.
 A high-sensitivity measurement of the direct decay mode has been performed recently using an AT-TPC \cite{Bis2020}.
 By applying a Bayesian approach to study the contribution of the direct decay using a likelihood function, a limit of the direct decay mode less than 0.043\% at the 95\% confidence level has been achieved.